Can you just re-use my medical forms from a previous camp-year?

 How do I sign-up for Honors consideration?

 As mentioned above, there is no signup for Honors consideration.
 Students interested in the Honors program must simply prepare the Honors audition material as specified, which they can perform during their live Placement auditions on Sunday, the first day of camp.
 Acceptance decisions for Honors are determined from there.

 Can I just include the Honors material on my video audition?

 No. The Honors audition material can only be considered during live placement auditions on Sunday, the first day of camp.
-There are specific instructions outlined for each type of audition which are not interchangeable and serve different purposes.
+There are specific instructions outlined for each type of audition which is not interchangeable and serves different purposes.